itamos-ism/3D-PDR/PDR-studio/README.md

 3. **Import** copies species/rates → `chemfiles/`, odes → `src/`, and wires
    `NETWORK = <NAME>` into `config.mk`, the `makefile`, and the suffix `#ifdef` blocks of `read_species.F90` / `read_rates.F90` / `input_parameters.F90`
    (idempotent).
-Chemical heating needs no edit thanks to `AUTOCHEMHEAT`, so `heatingfunctions.F90` is untouched.
+Chemical heating needs no per-network edit: `CHEMICAL_HEATING` in `heatingfunctions.F90` calls the network-independent `chemical_heating_module` (`src/chemical_heating.F90`), which tags the relevant exothermic reactions automatically by matching reactants/products against a canonical table — so it is untouched.
 Recompile to use the new network; its elements then appear in the Model Parameters → Initial abundances tab.

 > The ODEs are emitted as C (`odes_<NAME>.c`) because 3D-PDR compiles them via
 > the makefile's `%.o: %.c` rule (the proposal's `.d` would not compile).